-- a) Biocon FZ-LLC ("the Company") is registered with Dubai Development Authority (earlier known as Dubai Creative Clusters Authority) as a Free Zone Company with Limited Liability and operates under the License No. 93004 originally issued on June 16, 2015 (current issue date is August 01, 2021). - b) The Company is licensed by Dubai Development Authority to engage in marketing & sales promotion, import and re-export and storage of pharmaceuticals including providing support service. - c) The reporting period of Biocon FZ-LLC is April 1st, 2022, to March 31, 2023. - d) The registered office is in Premises: DSP- HQ Complex -707 N, Dubai Science Park, Dubai, UAE. - e) Authorised, issued and paid-up capital of the Company is AED 150,000 divided in to 150 shares of AED 1,000 each fully paid and held by the shareholder,
+- a) Biocon FZ-LLC ("the Company") is registered with Dubai Development Authority (earlier known as Dubai Creative Clusters Authority) as a Free Zone Company with Limited Liability and operates under the License No. 93004 originally issued on June 16, 2015 (current issue date is August 01, 2021). - b) The Company is licensed by Dubai Development Authority to engage in marketing & sales promotion, import and re-export and storage of pharmaceuticals including providing support service. - c) The reporting date of Biocon FZ-LLC is March 31, 2024. - d) The registered office is in Premises: DSP- HQ Complex -707 N, Dubai Science Park, Dubai, UAE. - e) Authorised, issued and paid-up capital of the Company is AED 150,000 divided in to 150 shares of AED 1,000 each fully paid and held by the shareholder,